eclipse-iceoryx/iceoryx/doc/design/drafts/dynamic_size_types.md

 ### Allocator Type Does Not Effect Container Type

-One important restriction is for the allocator concept is that the specification of the allocator does not change the type like the STL C++ allocator concept does.
+One important restriction for the allocator concept is that the specification of the allocator does not change the type like the STL C++ allocator concept does.
 Function developers for instance do not want to restrict their functions to shared memory allocated types which would result in some implementation